-The impression that “our problems are different” is a common disease that afflicts management the world over.
+The impression that ‘our problems are different’ is a common disease that afflicts management the world over.
 They are different, to be sure, but the principles that will help to improve the quality of product and service are universal in nature.

 Why the Focus on Principles?

-Of course, the enterprises that build these systems are increasingly complex, too.
+Building enterprise-class software and cyber-physical systems are among the most complex challenges our industry faces today.
+And, of course, the enterprises that build these systems are also increasingly sophisticated.
 They are bigger and more distributed than ever.
-Mergers and acquisitions, distributed multinational (and multilingual) development, offshoring, and the rapid growth that success requires are all part of the solution—but also part of the problem as well.
+Mergers and acquisitions, distributed multinational (and multilingual) development, offshoring, and rapid growth are all part of the solution.
+But they’re also part of the problem.

 Fortunately, we have an amazing and growing body of knowledge that can help.
 It includes Agile principles and methods, Lean and systems thinking, product development flow practices, and Lean processes.
 Thought leaders have traveled this path before us and left a trail in hundreds of books and references to draw on.

 The goal of SAFe is to synthesize this body of knowledge, along with the lessons learned from hundreds of deployments.
 This creates a system of integrated, proven practices that have improved employee engagement, time-to-market, solution quality, and team productivity.
 Given the complexities, however, there’s no off-the-shelf solution for the unique challenges each enterprise faces.
 Not every SAFe recommended practice will apply equally in every circumstance.
 This is why we work hard to ensure that SAFe practices are grounded in fundamentally stable principles.
 That way, we can be confident the practices apply in most situations.